alkedr/cv/README.md

 - GitHub: [alkedr](https://github.com/alkedr)

+#

+- TL;DR: An experienced software engineer looking to transition from working on LLM training infrastructure to AGI safety research.
 # Experience

 ## Yandex, YandexGPT training infrastructure, Senior Software Engineer

 - Apr 2024 – present
-- Sped up model checkpoint uploading during training 2x to make it possible to make checkpoints more often and lose less progress after hardware failures.
+- Sped up model checkpoint uploading during training 2x to make it possible to make checkpoints more often and lose less progress after failures.
 - Wrote a tool for benchmarking different methods of checkpoint uploading.

 ## Yandex, SportTechCV infrastructure, Senior Software Engineer

 - Sept 2023 – Apr 2024
-- Designed and implemented a real-time video processing pipeline for tracking player movements on a football field.
-Was responsible for real-time processing infrastructure and used CV algorithms developed by another team as a black box.
+- Designed and implemented infrastructure for a real-time video processing pipeline for tracking player movements on a football field.
 Python, PostgreSQL, a message queue similar to Kafka, FFmpeg.
 - Wrote a tool for visualizing the progress of each video chunk in real-time.

 ## Yandex, VR and 3D reconstruction infrastructure, Senior Software Engineer